-If you are into wine, one of the best times for a wine tour is September and October around the harvest time.
+One of the best times to visit Bordeaux wineries is September and October around harvest time.

 The French government recently announced that picking can be done by tourists as long as they are doing that as part of the touristic visit and not for a salary.
 I am waiting for the most prestigious wineries to allow harvesting.
 Wouldn’t it be nice to contribute to the amazing wines of Chateau Margaux?

 It is typically sunny and comfortable at the end of the summer.
 This is the time when excitement about the new vintage is in the air.
-At the wineries, you will see grape bunches jumping on the sorting tables, working pumps, full fermenting vats with bubbly juice, nervous winemakers, spontaneous mini-labs and all sorts of action.
-Things are busy, exciting and little messy.
+At the wineries, you will see grape bunches jumping on the sorting tables, working pumps, full fermenting vats with bubbly juice, nervous winemakers, spontaneous mini-labs, and all sorts of activities.
+Things are busy, exciting, and a little messy.

 Some wineries stop regular tours at the end of October.